 TIP #3: Best places to park within the theatre grounds are in the middle (so the screen is directly ahead) and within the first five or so rows.
 Parking is on a first-come, first-served basis, so arrive early, even before the gates open, to get a prime spot.

-TIP #4: Especially if you go early, either plan to occupy your time chatting with whoever you go with, or take cards, a book or something else to do while waiting for the show to start.
+TIP #4: Especially if you go early, either plan to occupy your time chatting with whomever you go, or take cards, a book or something else to do while waiting for the show to start.
 Of course, depending on who you go with, just snuggling while you wait could be good too.

 Other Information